Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Arithmetic -modules for algebraic stacks

 where $\star$ is induced by (\ref{canhomhompush}).
 This homomorphism is in fact an isomorphism.
-To check this, since the verification is local, we may easily reduce to the realizable scheme case.
+To check this, since the verification is local, we may easily reduce to the realizable scheme case, and this case follows by Lemma \ref{dualfunccommuform}.
 Summing up, we have the following: